Islandora-Collaboration-Group/ISLE/docs/05_maintainer_docs/maintainer_documentation_editing_local.md

 * Click the green `Create pull request` button at the bottom.

-This pull request should now appear in the [Pull Requests](https://github.com/Islandora-Collaboration-Group/ISLE-Documentation/pulls) section of the ISLE Repo, ready for review, commentary or inclusion by the ISLE Maintainers.
+This pull request should now appear in the [Pull Requests](https://github.com/Islandora-Collaboration-Group/ISLE-Documentation/pulls) section of the ISLE repository, ready for review, commentary or inclusion by the ISLE Maintainers.